 “He’s crazy,” said the Persuader.
 “Time can’t be changed!”

 The Cyborg raised one metal hand in a placating manner.
 “I am not so certain of that.
 While changing the events of history might merely create a divergent timeline while leaving the original unaltered, it is not entirely impossible that what he claims may be done!
 Rip Hunter certainly earned a reputation for being able to terrorize the helpless from multiple eras and in many different guises!”

 “You are being overly metaphysical again,” complained Mano.
 “I believe only what I can put my hand on, and nothing I touches lasts very long!”

 The Guardian smiled and said, “Once again you all cling to your own customs and refuse to compromise.
-Luckily, the Cabal exists to give us all a common enemy.”
+Luckily, the Legion exists to give us all a common enemy.”
 Turning to Urthlo she said, “What is your name?
 Perhaps, if you speak the truth, we may be able to assist you.”

 “I am the Defender,” said Urthlo 5.
 “That’s the only name I care to say.
-If you’ll let me depart with the time bubble, I will try to bring down the Cabal by eliminating their inspiration, the Crime Syndicate of America!”
+If you’ll let me depart with the time bubble, I will try to bring down the Legion by eliminating their inspiration, the Crime Syndicate of America!”